 Frequently Asked Questions

-Last updated: 2023-01-25
+Last updated: 2025-05-07

 Note: you are looking at the general FAQ.
 For technical questions, see the Tech FAQ.

-What do you mean by claiming to be an ethical service provider?
+[§] What do you mean by claiming to be an ethical service provider?

 Primo, by saying that we are an ethical provider, we wish to highlight the fact that there is no conflict of interest between the service provider (us) and users of our service (you).
 We operate under the simplest, clearest and most ethical business model, wherein users directly pay for the service they use.
 This eliminates the moral hazard – and perverse incentives – inherent in other business models that provide a "free" service, but rely on profiling and selling user data to the highest bidder (ad tech), or subsidizing the cost of providing the service from other (profitable) lines of business (anti-competitive behaviour).

 Secundo, we say this to emphasize that we take your privacy seriously.
 This goes hand in hand with the above: we simply have no incentive to profile our users, and are, as a result, not interested in any message traffic (investigations of unlawful activity and abuse notwithstanding).
-Also worth mentioning the fact that we operate on EU territory outside of US jurisdiction, so we cannot be forced to partake in global mass surveillance programmes carried out on behalf of US government agencies.
+Also worth mentioning that we operate on EU territory outside of US jurisdiction, so we cannot be forced to partake in global mass surveillance programmes carried out on behalf of US government agencies.

-What other reasons do you have for running this service?
+[§] What other reasons do you have for running this service?

-While spam is (thankfully) less of a problem now than 10 years ago, it has also become harder and harder to run an independent email service — if nothing else, the big providers will often insist that anything coming from smaller, independent services is suspicious (and may even mark it as spam without further justification).
+While spam is (thankfully) less of a problem now than 15 years ago, it has also become harder and harder to run an independent email service — if nothing else, the big providers will often insist that anything coming from smaller, independent services is suspicious (and may even mark it as spam without further justification).
 To put it simply, the big email providers have gotten too big (with tens to hundreds of millions of users) and there are too few independent, smaller providers to keep them in check.
 Running AltMail.se is our way to hold on to our stakes.
 Since we host our personal email accounts here as well, we have quite some skin in the game.

 Electronic mail (email) was the first runaway success of the nascent Internet, preceding even the World Wide Web.
 It was built entirely on open standards, as a loosely coupled system where everyone could freely participate, not just as a user, but also as a site operator.
-With AltMail.se, we want to prove that running an independent email service in this fashion is still possible.
+With AltMail.se, we want to prove (and help ensure) that running an independent email service in this fashion is still possible.
 The alternatives are centralisation and mass surveillance that begets the erosion of democracy, coupled with a fragmentation of the electronic communications landscape into a myriad incompatible, proprietary messenger applications.

-Are there any downsides of using AltMail.se?
+[§] Are there any downsides of using AltMail.se?

 Not all email providers are created equal.
 While we certainly see ourselves as having some strong sides (see our landing page for a summary), we do have certain properties and made some choices that might be perceived as downsides.
 We try to be transparent about them.